7510-tecnicas-de-disenio/functional-template/README.md

 - Fork this repository to your own GitHub user (this will create a copy of this repository into your own GitHub's repositories):
     - Login to GitHub with your own user.
     - Navigate to this repository url.
     - Click on the "Fork" button at the top-right of the page.
+(Please, do not change the repository's name when forking)

 - Clone the forked repository in your local computer:
     - Click on the "Clone or Download" button in the forked repository's page and copy the url.
 It should be similar that the following one: